leodunadan/IntrotoIM/README.md

 # Intro to IM Assignments
-## Here you have find documentation for ALL of my assignemnts
+## Here you can find documentation for ALL of my assignemnts

 ### June 2